Writer in Residence

 I had visions of being THAT mom, the mom who used her mat leave to write a brilliant novel.
 That was the daydream that kept me from existential panic after a 2am nursing session in the pitch black.
 Who was I if I wasn’t a writer?
 The question looped every day that I didn’t write, the question that got loudest at 4am, but always hummed in the background, while I roasted sweet potatoes to purée, while I sat in bed with the perverted moan of the breast pump, while I walked in small circles around my neighbourhood listening to Ira Glass break up the world into three manageable acts.

 “Write when the baby sleeps,” I’d tell myself, insisting I didn’t need to nap even though it had been months since I’d actually slept more than a few hours in a row.
 That’s when Alice Munro wrote, and if she could do it, I could do it.
 So I did.
 I wrote.
 Except Jack didn’t nap, not really.
-It’d take forty-five-minutes to get him down for a fifteen-minute nap.
+It’d take forty-five-minutes to get the baby down for a fifteen-minute nap.
 The ratios were wrong.
 The ratios were ruining me, but still I insisted on writing.
 I had to write.
 If I didn’t, I was going to lose even more of myself.

 I wrote with tears streaming down my face, not so much crying as exhaustion pouring down my cheeks.
 I wrote because I didn’t know who I was otherwise.

-And then, when Jack was ten months old, I printed off everything I’d been working on—a novel about a lifeguard who was terrified of drowning, who sat on the edge of Lake Ontario every day, watching geese and swans and the occasional kayaker.
+And then, when my baby was ten months old, I printed off everything I’d been working on—a novel about a lifeguard who was terrified of drowning, who sat on the edge of Lake Ontario every day, watching geese and swans and the occasional kayaker.
 It was terrible.
 It was worse than terrible.
 It was choppy and disjointed and unreadable.
 Of course it was.
 I’d written it in fifteen-minute windows of delirium, always expecting Jack to wake up, always waiting to be interrupted.
 And I was.
 I was always interrupted.

 When I was pregnant with my second child, I knew I could not write a novel.
 I knew it wouldn’t be worth it.
 I would sleep when the baby sleeps like everyone says.
 I would stare at the wall.
 I would watch “The Good Wife”, all seven seasons.